-I started my editorial and journalism career with four years as an editor at Dwell, the magazine about modern architecture and design.
+I started my career with four years as an editor at the then-brand-new Dwell, the magazine about modern architecture and design.
 There, I wrote about architecture all over the world, covering everything from inspirational architecture to aspirational design, penning service stories and Q&As, long-form features and short, snappy blurbs.

-Then I spent a year as a senior editor for Portland Monthly's design publication, Portland Spaces, focusing on architecture and design at the local level, telling readers about Portland's artisan scene along with city-building and urban planning aspects of the city, as well as starting a weekly email newsletter and blog for the magazine.
+From there, I was the senior editor for Portland Monthly's design publication, Portland Spaces, telling readers about Portland's artisan scene, along with city-building and urban planning, and launching, writing, and editing a weekly email newsletter and blog for the magazine.

-In addition, for the past five years I’ve been a contract developmental editor for the Seattle-based publishing firm Girl Friday Productions, working on titles of all kinds, including cyber thrillers, historical romances, YA dystopian trilogies, international translations, and personal memoirs (including some bestsellers).
+In addition, for the past five years I’ve been a contract developmental editor for the Seattle-based publishing firm Girl Friday Productions, working on titles of all kinds, including cyber thrillers, historical romances, YA dystopian trilogies, international translations, and personal memoirs—some of which have become bestsellers.
 I’ve also edited and helped write various nonfiction titles.

 I get to tell stories.
 In all kinds of ways, for all kinds of clients.